IntellumData Processing Agreement "DPA"

-- 2.1 Compliance with Laws.
+- 2.1 Roles of the Parties.
 The Parties shall comply with their obligations under all Data Protection Laws.
-For purposes of the GDPR, Client is considered the Controller and Intellum is its Processor; if Client is considered a Processor for purposes of the GDPR, then Intellum is considered its Sub-Processor.
+For purposes of the GDPR, if Client is the Controller then Intellum is its Processor; if Client is a Processor, then Intellum is its Sub-Processor.
 For purposes of the CCPA, Intellum is a Service Provider as that term is defined by the CCPA.

-Intellum may engage Sub-Processors in connection with the provision of the Services, provided, however, that Intellum may not provide a Sub-Processor with access to User Data unless the Sub-Processor has: (i) a business need to know / access the relevant User Data, as necessary for the purposes of the Services; (ii) signed a written obligation of confidentiality or are under professional obligations of confidentiality; and (iii) implemented technical, operational, physical, and organization safeguards to protect User Data against accidental or unlawful destruction or alteration and unauthorized disclosure or access.
-Intellum shall give Client written notice of the appointment of any new Sub-Processor.
+Intellum may engage Sub-Processors in connection with the provision of the Services, provided, however, that Intellum may not provide a Sub-Processor with access to Personal Data unless the Sub-Processor has: (i) a business need to know / access the relevant Personal Data, as necessary for the purposes of the Services; (ii) signed a written obligation of confidentiality or are under professional obligations of confidentiality; and (iii) implemented technical, operational, physical, and organization safeguards to protect Personal Data against accidental or unlawful destruction or alteration and unauthorized disclosure or access.
+Intellum shall give Client written electronic notice of the appointment of any new Sub-Processor through the Service.
 If, within thirty (30) days of receipt of that notice, Client notifies Intellum in writing of any reasonable objection to the proposed appointment, the Parties shall negotiate in good faith a mutually acceptable alternative.
-If no such alternative is agreed within sixty (60) days of the objection, Client will have the right to terminate the MSA to the extent it relates to services which require use of the proposed Sub-Processor.
+If no such alternative is agreed within sixty (60) days of the objection, Client will have the right to terminate the applicable Underlying Agreement to the extent it relates to services which require use of the proposed Sub-Processor.

 4. Data Subject Rights; Cooperation

-Intellum shall use commercially reasonable efforts to cooperate and assist with a User’s exercise of his/her rights under applicable Data Protection Laws with respect to Personal Data Processed by Intellum, including, without limitation, the right to be forgotten, the right to data portability, and the right to access data under the GDPR.
+Intellum shall use commercially reasonable efforts to cooperate and assist with a Data Subject’s exercise of his/her rights under applicable Data Protection Laws with respect to Personal Data Processed by Intellum, including, without limitation, the right to be forgotten, the right to data portability, and the right to access data under the GDPR or CCPA.
 Upon Client’s request, Intellum shall provide Client with reasonable assistance needed to fulfill Client’s obligation under Data Protection Laws to carry out a data protection impact assessment related to Client’s use of the Services, to the extent Client does not otherwise have access to the relevant information, and to the extent such information is available to Intellum.

 5. Return or Destruction of User Data

-Upon the written request of a User, Intellum will return User Data to the User in a commonly readable format or securely delete User Data as soon as reasonably practicable.
-However, if Intellum is required by law to retain User Data or if User Data is stored in a manner such that it cannot readily be returned or destroyed without affecting other data, then Intellum will continue to protect such User Data in accordance with this Addendum and limit any use to the purposes of such retention.
+Upon the written request of a Data Subject, Intellum will return Personal Data to the Data Subject in a commonly readable format or securely delete Personal Data as soon as reasonably practicable.
+However, if Intellum is required by law to retain Personal Data or if Personal Data is stored in a manner such that it cannot readily be returned or destroyed without affecting other data, then Intellum will continue to protect such Personal Data in accordance with this DPA and limit any use to the purposes of such retention.

 6. Data Security

 - 6.1 Security Program Requirements.
 Intellum will maintain a security program that contains administrative, technical, and physical safeguards appropriate to the complexity, nature, and scope of its activities.
-Intellum’s security program shall be designed to protect the security and confidentiality of User Data against unlawful or accidental access to, or unauthorized processing, disclosure, destruction, damage or loss of User Data.
-At a minimum, Intellum’s security program shall include: (a) limiting access of User Data to Authorized Persons; (b) implementing network, application, database, and platform security; (c) means for securing information transmission, storage, and disposal within Intellum’s possession or control; (d) means for encrypting User Data stored on media within Intellum’s possession or control by using modern acceptable cyphers and key lengths, including backup media; (e) means for encrypting User Data transmitted by Intellum over public or wireless networks by using modern acceptable cyphers and key lengths; and (f) means for keeping firewalls, routers, servers, personal computers, and all other resources current with appropriate security-specific system patches.
+Intellum’s security program shall be designed to protect the security and confidentiality of Personal Data against unlawful or accidental access to, or unauthorized processing, disclosure, destruction, damage or loss of Personal Data.
+At a minimum, Intellum’s security program shall include: (a) limiting access of Personal Data to Authorized Persons; (b) implementing network, application, database, and platform security; (c) means for securing information transmission, storage, and disposal within Intellum’s possession or control; (d) means for encrypting Personal Data stored on media within Intellum’s possession or control by using modern acceptable cyphers and key lengths, including backup media; (e) means for encrypting Personal Data transmitted by Intellum over public or wireless networks by using modern acceptable cyphers and key lengths; and (f) means for keeping firewalls, routers, servers, personal computers, and all other resources current with appropriate security-specific system patches.